Why do people support their past ideas, even when presented with evidence that they're wrong?

 Example 2 – DARE

-Despite the evidence against its effectiveness, the government continues to provide funding for the Drug Abuse Resistance Education (DARE) Program.
-This is an example of commitment bias, as it illustrates our continued commitment to a cause, in spite of its unfavorable outcomes.
+Despite the evidence against its effectiveness, the government continues funding the Drug Abuse Resistance Education (DARE) Program.
+This is an example of commitment bias, as it illustrates our continued commitment to a cause despite its unfavorable outcomes.

 How to avoid it